watem-sedem/watem-sedem/docs/routing.rst

     Flow-chart of the routing algorithm in CN-WS describing the first steps in the algorithm.

-If the source pixel is a buffer pixel than two cases are defined:
+If the source pixel is a buffer pixel then two cases are defined:

     1. The considered pixel has a buffer_id.
 This is the outlet pixel of the buffer.
 The default routing algorithm is used in this pixel.
+Note that only routing from extension-id pixel can be accepted to avoid looped routing.

     2. The considered pixel has a buffer extension-id.
 In this case there is only one target pixel: the pixel within the buffer with the buffer_id